T3sT3ro/T3sT3ro.github.io/_posts/2022-11-02-jekyll-on-docker.md

 ---

-[^1]: You will have to install Docker though, and it would be a sin not to have it with how useful Docker is for all kinds of development.
+[^1]: You will have to install Docker though, but it would be a sin not to have it and know it as a developer.